sjr-04/constitution/index.md

 >
 > [...]
 >
-> Until the people have, by some solemn and authoritative act, annulled or changed the established form, it is binding upon themselves collectively, as well as individually; and no presumption, or even knowledge, of their sentiments, can warrant their representatives in a departure from it, prior to such an act.
+> Until **the people** have, by some **solemn and authoritative act**, annulled or changed the established form [of government], **it is binding upon themselves collectively, as well as individually; and no presumption, or even knowledge, of their sentiments, can warrant their representatives in a departure from it**, prior to such an act. [emphasis added]
 >
 > [...]
 >